Insight

 If you are not offered a job, or a job offer is withdrawn, because a prospective employer discovers you are pregnant, you may have a pregnancy discrimination claim.

-The general rule is that an employee must inform her employer of her pregnancy by the 15th week before her expected week of childbirth to be entitled to take maternity leave and pay.
+The general rule is that an employee must inform their employer of their pregnancy by the 15th week before her expected week of childbirth to be entitled to take maternity leave and pay.
 If you start a new job after that date has passed, you must tell your employer as soon as is reasonably practicable.

 Antenatal appointments